wodby/docs/1.0/docs/stacks/cachet/index.md

 This changelog is for Cachet stack on Wodby, to see image changes see tags description on [repository page](https://github.com/wodby/cachet/releases).

+### 3.1.0

+- 🚨 This update requires server infrastructure at least 5.9.0
+- 🏔 Alpine Linux updated to 3.15

 ### 3.0.16

 - ⬆️&nbsp; Base image Alpine Linux updated to 3.12.3